Digital Health Revolution: Lessons Learned So Far

 Nearly everyone wants to be healthy, but sometimes people need a nudge to take that first step toward wellness.
 To help drive that engagement, the use of financial incentives is becoming more widespread by employers and health plans, with targeted and structured rewards proving most effective.
 From using mobile apps and comparison shopping for health care services to encouraging expectant women to use a website to follow recommended prenatal and post-partum appointments, financial incentives can range from nominal amounts (such as gift cards) to hundreds of dollars per year.
 Coupling digital health resources with financial rewards can be an important step in getting – and keeping – people engaged.

-The digital health market will continue to grow, with some studies estimating that the industry will exceed $379 billion by 2024.
+The digital health market will continue to grow.
 To make the most of these resources, health care innovators will be well served to take note of these initial concepts.